A plea to media automation devs

 It was cute at first.
 Arrrr!
 It's fun and distinctive!
 And most of the early projects were forked from each other, anyway, and largely run by the same people.

-But friends, we're running out of nouns that make any sense.
-And we're scraping the bottom of the barrel.
+We're starting to scrape the bottom of the barrel.
 I know you know what I'm talking about.

 This is a call-in, not a callout.
 If you vibecoded a tool yesterday that helps weasel aficionados manage their collection of weasel videos and you called it Weaselarr, I still love you.